-1. How does the sun affect our skin and why is it important to protect it?
+How does the sun affect our skin and why is it important to protect it?

-2. How do sunscreens work?
+How do sunscreens work?

+Sunscreens are divided into organic and inorganic sunscreens.
 Organic sunscreens use chemicals that basically convert the sun’s radiation in the skin into heat and thus protect the skin from UVA radiation.
 Up to 30 ingredients are used in various chemical sunscreens.
-Consequently, people with sensitive skin must ensure that none of these ingredients irritate the skin.
+People with sensitive skin should therefore make sure that none of these ingredients irritates the skin.

-They generally do not contain the most effective protection, and you should apply sunscreen under your BB cream, foundation, or day cream.
-As mentioned earlier, SPF only protects against UV-B radiation, although for holistic protection, a UV-A blocker should also be added to avoid collagen loss, and skin aging and also reduce the risk of skin cancer.
+Probably not, for several reasons.
+They generally do not contain the most effective protection, and you should apply sunscreen under your BB cream, foundation or day cream.
+As mentioned earlier, SPF only protects against UV-B radiation, although a UV-A blocker should also be added for all-round protection to avoid collagen loss and skin ageing, and to reduce the risk of skin cancer.